-One of Amelia real joys in life was to dance, and she met up with Colin at many of the local dances, being her favourite dance partner.
-They lived in Perth for the first ten years of married life but returned to Alexandra Bridge in 1960 to take over the family business.
+One of Amelia real joys in life was to dance, and she met up with everyone in the community that allowed Amelia to achieve her final Colin at many of the local dances, being her favourite dance wish.
+To friends, neighbours, spinners and weavers, bowlers, artists, partner.
+They lived in Perth for the first ten years of married life gardeners many more, we will always hold your kindness in our but returned to Alexandra Bridge in 1960 to take over the family hearts business.
 Amelia's resilience now came to the fore.
-There was still no electricity, no proper bathroom and the drop toilet was still way down the backyard.
-Their home was just two rooms with a small kitchen, a verandah and a 'lean to', unlined garage where Amelia and Colin slept until they could afford to renovate the house.
-As well as caring for three kids, Amelia ran the shop, a phone exchange and post office, and over the years added a school bus-run, farm and mail deliveries.
+There was still no electricity, no proper bathroom and the drop toilet was still way This is the end of an era, as there will be no more Manns or Clarks at down the backyard.
+Their home was just two rooms with a small Alexandra Bridge as Mrs and Mrs Alexandra Bridge have both been kitchen, a verandah and a 'lean to', unlined garage where Amelia laid to rest. and Colin slept until they could afford to renovate the house.
+As well as caring for three kids, Amelia ran the shop, a phone exchange and They say it takes a community to raise a child, but I think it also post office, and over the years added a school bus-run, farm and takes a community to care for our aged.
+Thank you. mail deliveries.